-If your house is broken into it’s likely to be because the burglars felt your property provided them a good opportunity to do so undetected.
+If your house is broken into, it’s likely because the burglars felt your property provided them a good opportunity to do so undetected.
 Don’t leave your side gates, sheds, garages or windows open.

-Make sure milk bottles or parcels aren’t left on your front step for too long, or that there is mail sticking out of your letterbox.
+Make sure parcels aren’t left on your front step for too long, or that there is mail sticking out of your letterbox.
 A house will look unoccupied if it’s unlit after dark, or all the windows are shut in hot weather.

 If you’re going away, ask a reliable neighbour to keep an eye on your property.
 You could also invest in some things that would make your house look occupied and deter potential intruders, such as outside lights, a burglar alarm and even CCTV.

 Before you go on holiday, cancel any papers or milk you have delivered.
 Change the greeting on your answer phone to give the impression that you're only temporarily unable to reply.